json-api-dotnet/JsonApiDotNetCore/docs/usage/resources/resource-definitions.md

 }
 ```

-## Using ResourceDefinitions prior to v3
+## Using Resource Definitions prior to v3

 Prior to the introduction of auto-discovery, you needed to register the
 `ResourceDefinition` on the container yourself: